 For the Stash Beginner account, you will gain access to a personal investment account, bank account, two-day early pay, and free financial education.

 Not bad for only $1/month!
 In addition, some life insurance is available for all Stash Beginner members.

 Stash Growth accounts have all of the features of a Stash Beginner, plus tax benefits for retirement accounts and access to a smart portfolio for automated investing.
 If you are interested in the Roth and Traditional IRA accounts, this is the lowest-priced account that Stash offers.

 Stash Growth users pay a $3/month fee.

-The final and highest price account is Stash+ which comes in at $9/month.
+The final and highest priced account is Stash+ which comes in at $9/month.
 With Stash+ you will have all of the Stash Growth features plus investing accounts for two children, a metal card with 2x stock-back, and monthly market research reports.

-If you have older children interested in investing, the Stash card for extra rewards, or monthly market reports, Stash+ may be a great option for you!
+If you have older children interested in investing, the Stash card for extra rewards or monthly market reports, Stash+ may be a great option for you!

 If you are looking for crypto trading, that is only available through SoFi Invest.

 On the other hand, Stash offers custodial accounts which you will not find with SoFi.